 Move back to the start of the current or previous word.
 Words are composed of letters and digits.

-shell-forward-word ()
+shell-forward-word (M-C-f)

 Move forward to the end of the next word.
 Words are delimited by non-quoted shell metacharacters.